 Grief is full of painful milestones.
 The first birthday after your loved one passes away.
 The first Christmas.
 Father’s Day.
 Mother’s Day.
 All these occasions remind us of what we’ve lost.
 So, it’s no wonder that many of us dread a death anniversary.

-Let’s begin by looking at a definition of death anniversary.
+Let’s begin by looking at a definition of a death anniversary.
 A death anniversary is self-explanatory, right?
 A death anniversary is the anniversary of someone’s death and entering their eternal destination.

 After research on this topic, numerous studies show people view the death anniversary the same as any other day.
 However, like myself, many find it a struggle no matter how hard they try not to let it be.